haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

         x : xs -> x : append xs newList
 ```

+The append function defined here is really the same as the `++` operator, as you
+might have deduced we need to be careful when using list append.
+Particularly
+`++` inside of loops has quadratic performance!

-This means that many list operations run in linear time (`𝛰(n)`), which in some
+By virtue of the linked list data structure, many list operations run in linear
+time (`𝛰(n)`).
+In many cases the same operation is significantly slower for
-cases can be significantly slower than alternative containers.
-This is a great
-reason to be familiar with the different kinds of containers and their
+lists than for other containers, this is a great reason to be familiar with each
-tradeoffs.
+and their tradeoffs!

 ## Assoc lists